srimchi/arduino-arcade/README.md

 Only one person per team needs to complete the following instructions.
 To complete this step, you **must** have the correct GitHub usernames for all of you team members.

-Finally, have ONE PERSON on your team head over to [register.eecs183.org](http://register.eecs183.org/) to sign your team up for a GitHub repository.
-Fill out all of the necessary information.
-For project, select **Arduino** from the drop-down menu.
-If you receive the message "Submission has been recorded!
-Thank You!", then you are done.
-AGAIN, YOU SHOULD ONLY SUBMIT ONCE PER TEAM.
-If you have some issues, the website will alert you of the fields that were incorrectly filled out.
-Correct any mistakes and submit again.
-Continue until you see the message above.
-If you are having trouble with this form, post on Piazza to get help.
+Have ONE PERSON on your team sign your team up for a GitHub repository.
+The signup page will be announced on the course website.

 # Project Submission